AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Tiling is a method which allows UT to scale with order $O(n)$.
 When UT simplexes are tiled, I call the result a *simplex tiling*.

 \defineTerm{Simplex Tile}{
-    Like a simplex, but $>75\%$ of the PoR capacity is reserved for reflections with \emph{neighboring} tiles; typically a quadrifurcated maximal simplex
+    Like a simplex, but $\ge 75\%$ of the PoR capacity is reserved for reflections with \emph{neighboring} tiles; typically a quadrifurcated maximal simplex
 }

 \todoDraftOnly{terms and edit / refactor this section}